FLU VACCINE UPDATE

 Over the past several years, many people have chosen not to vaccinate their children with the MMR vaccine after the publication of an unfounded suspicion (later retracted) that the vaccine caused autism.
 As a result of under-immunization, there have been outbreaks of measles and several deaths from complications of measles in the United States and Europe over the past several years.

-We are making you aware of the facts not to scare or coerce you but to emphasize the importance of vaccinating your child.
-We recognize that the choice may be very emotional for some parents.
-We will do everything we can to convince you that vaccinating according to the schedule is the right thing to do.
-However, please discuss these with your primary physician if you have doubts.
+We inform you of the facts to emphasize the importance of vaccinating your child.
+We recognize that the choice may be very emotional, and we will do everything we can to convince you that vaccinating children and young adults according to the schedule is right.